Positioning has become an industry buzzword. But that doesn't mean it is without merit.

 - Email marketing

-Focus is the issue, and positioning is often the way to find both focus and success.
+Focus is the issue, and when you offer everything soup to nuts, positioning is often the way to find both focus and success.

 In Tim Williams' "Positioning for Professionals," he writes, "Nobody buys a product or service because it can do everything, but rather because it can do something."